 The Route Planes Take When They Avoid Tibet

 Most planes fly around the Tibetan Plateau’s borders to avoid flying directly over Tibet.

 Some flights will fly from the lowlands near Kathmandu, Nepal, then fly around Central China.

 An alternative flight path is to arc over Tibet and fly through eastern China, but this is less common.

-Are There Any Other Places on Earth Planes Don’t Fly Over?
+Other Places on Earth Planes Don’t Fly Over

 There are multiple other regions with little or no flight traffic.